caseyshields/Orion/README.md

 ![Component organization](https://caseyshields.github.io/Orion/diagrams/novas.svg)

- - orion : A command line interface which allows the user to search the catalog and target stars
+ - main : A command line interface which allows the user to search the catalog and send targets to the orion server
+ - orion : A server which drives a TATS sensor, directing it at given targets
- - catalog : module for filtering and sorting desired stars.
+ - catalog : module for filtering and sorting desired stars
  - tracker : performs coordinate transforms according to the current time and location on earth
  - simulator : a dummy server which simulates a slaved sensor
  - vmath : utility library of vector and spherical math routines